markusweimer/markusweimer.github.io/_posts/2020-10-19-hyperv-webcam.md

 categories: TipsAndTricks
 ---

+**Update (2012-12-19):** I am currently unable to use the method below for the combination of Windows 11 Host and Windows 11 Client OS.
+I am looking for a new software solution.
+For now, I am back to using a USB device server on my network for this.

 I run my work on a VM on my personal machine.
 In 2020, this includes video conferencing software.
 However, the process of connecting a webcam (and microphone) to a Hyper-V VM is a bit complicated.
 Here, I describe the steps in enough detail for me to replicate them.
 Hopefully, they are helpful to others.

 ## Step 1: Prepare the host